open-telemetry/opentelemetry.io/content/en/blog/2022/k8sattributes.md

 between the pod and the collector.

 The `k8sattributesprocessor` can work in different modes, and it depends on how the collector is configured.
-We are going to explore one common scenario, when the collector is deployed as daemonset.
+Let's explore one common scenario, when the collector is deployed as daemonset.

 ### DaemonSet mode